-Expressing your concerns to someone about their alcohol use is not easy, particularly if they have not acknowledged the problem.
+Expressing your concerns to someone about their alcohol, cannabis or other drug use is not easy, particularly if they have not acknowledged the problem.
 However, you can play a critical role in encouraging someone to seek help.

 Here are some tips to consider before having this conversation:

-Avoid accusation.
+- Avoid accusation.
 To do so, try to use "I"-statements.
 Point to a specific behavior that affects you and with which your friend cannot argue.
-For example, rather than "You drink too much," you could try framing it as "When I saw you throwing up again last night, I was concerned."
+For example, rather than "You drink too much," you could try framing it as "When I heard that you were throwing up again last night, I was concerned."

-Meet with a counselor to discuss your concerns.
+- Meet with a counselor to discuss your concerns.
 This can help you to better understand their struggle and to brainstorm ways to engage with them.
-All students can call CPS at (609) 258-3285 to schedule an appointment.
+All students can call CPS at (609) 258-3141 for a consultation.

 It may help to have a script to follow when preparing to talk with someone.
 Below are some ideas of what you can say.